AndreasLengkeek/EdgeGym/README.md

 ```
 ### Line Length
 1. Do not exceed a line length of 80 characters
-2. A line length can be ignored for the following: (a long URL in JSDoc or a shell command intended to be copied-and-pasted)
+2. A line length can be ignored for the following: (a long URL or a shell command intended to be copied-and-pasted)
 3. Line Wrapping can be used (Definition: breaking a single expression into multiple lines)
 4. Breaking the expression onto multiple lines is preferred at a high syntactic level.

 *Preferred*
 ```
 currentEstimate =